DQL Function Reference¶

 L::nginx:(histogram_auto(response_time)) [1h]

-// Statistics on request duration distribution by service
+// Statistics of request latency distribution by service

 L::app_logs:(histogram_auto(duration)) [1h] BY service

-// Statistics on time consumption distribution for Trace calls
+// Statistics of latency distribution for Trace calls

 T::http_client:(histogram_auto(elapsed)) [1h] BY operation